 Transforming from a PowerLESS Patient into a PowerFUL Patient

 The constant hum by those living with fibromyalgia of not being heard or understood by others is too loud to ignore.
 From the onset of my symptoms in 2006 to today, thirteen years later, little has changed in how we are viewed; I understand because I’ve lived it more times than I care to count.
 It is devastating, discouraging, and damaging.
-Healing cannot begin until the fibromyalgia patient feels he or she is truly heard, understood, and believed.
+Healing cannot begin until the fibromyalgia patient feels he or she is indeed heard, understood, and believed.

-Over the last year I’ve been mocked, minimized, and dismissed by an array of providers because of fibromyalgia.
-During one of many trips to the emergency room, a physician read my chart and upon reading the word ‘fibromyalgia’, asked me which narcotic I was seeking.
-Later during the visit he questioned me on knowing the difference between fibromyalgia and ‘true’ medical conditions.
+Over the last year, I’ve been mocked, minimized, and dismissed by an array of providers because of fibromyalgia.
+During one of many trips to the emergency room, a physician read my chart and, upon reading the word ‘fibromyalgia,’ asked me which narcotic I was seeking.
+Later, during the visit, he questioned me on knowing the difference between fibromyalgia and ‘true’ medical conditions.

 Don’t be the Hypocrite